NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 img.src = "http://127.0.0.1:8889/";
 ```

-There is simply not much information in the `onerror` kind of event messages.
+There is simply not much information in the `onerror` kind of event messages available in JavaScript.

 What to do?

 Yes you guessed correctly.

-We will check if we can detect open ports by measuring the response times ;)
+We will attempt to check if we can detect open ports by measuring the response times ;)

-### About Timing things in JavaScript
+### About Timing Measurements in JavaScript

+The most precise time measurements can be obtained via [performance.now()](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now).

-One problem is that `performance.now()` has reduced accuracy: [Hacker news article](https://news.ycombinator.com/item?id=16103270) about `performance.now()` accuracy.
+One problem is that `performance.now()` has reduced accuracy as the following [Hacker News discussion](https://news.ycombinator.com/item?id=16103270) states.
+If I am not mistaken, accuracy was reduced to prevent Spectre and Meltdown kind of bugs.

-The following snippet tests `performance.now()` accuracy:
+The following snippet showcases `performance.now()` accuracy:

 ```JavaScript
 const results = []